HomeSEOIs bounce rate still important?

 • Sessions with multiple page or screen views

 In the old world, everything was a page view or a session.
 In GA4, everything is an event.
 Page views are events.
 Clicks are events.
 Scroll depth is an event.
 Video plays are events.
-You get the picture.
+You get the idea.

-• More fine tracking of user interactions
+• More detailed tracking of user interactions

 • Better measurement of engagement depth